pabrojast/ckanext-terria_view/README.rst

 Registering ckanext-terria_view on PyPI
 ---------------------------------

+TODO: this does not work in ubuntu any more

 ckanext-terria_view should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-terria_view.
 If that link doesn't work, then you can register the project on PyPI for the first time by following these